• Skip to main content

 DOES STRETCHING YOUR SPINE MAKE YOU TALLER ?

-1. Vertebrae – The bones that make up your spine.
+1. Vertebrae – The series of bones that make up the structural scaffolding of your back.

 3.Discs – Spongy material that lies between adjacent vertebrae in the vertebral column allowing the nerves to run between each bone segment.